dotnet/csharpstandard/standard/conversions.md

 Conversion of a lambda expression to an expression tree type produces an expression tree ([§8.6](types.md#86-expression-tree-types)).
 More precisely, evaluation of the lambda expression conversion produces an object structure that represents the structure of the lambda expression itself.

 Not every lambda expression can be converted to expression tree types.
-The conversion to a compatible delegate type always *exists*, but it may fail at compile-time for implementation-specific reasons.
+The conversion to a compatible delegate type always *exists*, but it may fail at compile-time for implementation-defined reasons.

 > *Note*: Common reasons for a lambda expression to fail to convert to an expression tree type include:
 >